Check meta tags, heading hierarchy, and structured data for better search rankings

 The validator checks for SEO issues (missing meta description, missing Open Graph tags, improper heading structure) and performance warnings (missing lazy loading, security issues with external links).
 It generates a comprehensive report with errors, warnings, and suggestions.

-Follow these best practices to ensure your HTML code is optimized for search engines:
+Follow these best practices to ensure your HTML code is optimized for search engines.
+Our html seo analyzer instant tool helps you check html seo online quickly.
+Use this html seo test tool regularly to maintain SEO optimization:

 Every HTML document should start with <!DOCTYPE html>.
 This tells browsers which HTML version to use and ensures proper rendering.
 Without it, browsers may enter quirks mode, causing inconsistent rendering.